abord77/mini-compiler/README.md

 # Mini C Compiler

 This project is a mini compiler for WLP4, a small, C-like procedural language.
-It processes WLP4 source code through a full compilation pipeline, from lexical analysis to the final generation of executable MIPS machine code.
+It processes WLP4 source code (defined below) through a full compilation pipeline, from lexical analysis to the final generation of executable MIPS machine code.

 ## The WLP4 Language

 WLP4 is a simplified, statically-typed language designed with a minimal feature set to focus on core compiler concepts.
+It is a heavily stripped down version of C.

 *   **Main Entry Point**: Programs must define a `wain` function as their entry point, which can accept either two `int` parameters or an `int*` and an `int`
 *   **Data Types**: The language is strictly typed, supporting `int` (integers) and `int*` (integer pointers)
 *   **Operators**: It includes basic arithmetic (`+`, `-`, `*`, `/`, `%`), relational (`==`, `!=`, `<`, `>`, `<=`, `>=`), and pointer dereferencing/address-of (`*`, `&`) operators.
 Logical operators like `&&` or `||` are not supported and must be implemented with nested `if` statements
 *   **Control Flow**: Program flow is controlled using `if-else` blocks and `while` loops.
 More complex structures like `else if` or `for` loops are not part of the language
 *   **Memory Management**: Dynamic memory is managed via `new int[n]` for allocation and `delete [] expr` for deallocation.
-A failed allocation returns `NULL` rather than throwing an exception.
+A failed allocation returns `NULL` rather than throwing an exception
 *   **I/O**: Console input and output are handled by three built-in functions: `getchar()`, `putchar(c)`, and `println(i)`

 ## Compiler Architecture